-Left panels list user and native measures.
+Left panels list the user and native measures.
 The right panel lists the measures selected in the current group.
 To add a measure to the selection group or remove it, just double-click on it in the list.
 To add or remove several measures at once, select them and use the central buttons [>] and [<].
 The <Delete> key shortcut is also available to remove the selected measures.

-4.9.2 User measures
+6.9.2 Custom measures

 Custom measures can be created by combining existing measures in a mathematical formula.
-To create a new measure, click on the icon above the list of user measures.
+To create a new measure, click on the icon above the list of the custom measures.
 After prompting for a new measure name, this will open the Measure Editor.

-Once created, new custom measures are listed in the user measures list.
-Some tool buttons are available next to each user measure to:
+Once created, new custom measures are listed in the custom measures list.
+Some tool buttons are available next to each custom measure to:

 - re-edit the measure formula

 - remove it from the list

-- save it if the user measure has been loaded from a project file or a script (user measures created from GUI are automatically saved)
+- save it, if the custom measure has been loaded from a project file or a script (custom measures created from GUI are automatically saved)